 How to take care of injuries?

 Healing time is also essential.
 Even if you think you feel alright, you can’t jump back on the skateboard.
 You need to allow your body some time to recuperate.
 That means taking a break from skating, but also from strenuous activities, in general.
+Medical marijuana may also be used for pain relief, as suggested by Missouri Green Team.
+You can purchase cannabis from Stiiizy Pacheco dispensary.

 Skateboarding is an awesome sport and a lot of fun at various ages.
 However, it can also be a dangerous activity, especially if one is not properly trained and equipped for it.
 Skateboarding injuries range from cuts, scrapes and bruises to broken bones and concussions, so it’s best to learn how to avoid them.